Socialize with us

-This is wonderful to watch over time, how your firewood changes color and dry’s into perfect grey color when dry.
+This is wonderful to watch over time, how your wood changes color and drys into perfect grey color when dry.

-For some the fact that every piece of cut wood is different when you stack firewood, you’re really building a big jigsaw puzzle, most people that burn wood as their primary source of heat are happy to spend an afternoon stacking wood with their family.
+For some the fact that every piece of cut wood is different when you stack wood, you’re building a big jigsaw puzzle, most people that burn wood as their primary source of heat are happy to spend an afternoon stacking wood with their family.

-So continue reading and learn what way is the best for you and I also want to share some great tips to make sure your wood is stacked and seasoned in the most efficient way.
+So continue reading and learn what way is the best for you and I also want to share some great tips to make sure your wood is stacked and seasoned most efficiently.

-lets start of by mentioning a few tips to get you started
+let’s start by mentioning a few tips to get you started

-To dry your wood and maintain it dry, stack firewood on a rack this will keep it off the ground and provides airflow around the wood, if you stack firewood facing a prevailing wind the moisture will be blown threw it and then away from it, remember every species of wood is different and some take longer to dry than others.
+To dry your wood and maintain it dry, stacking wood on a rack will keep it off the ground and provides airflow around the wood, if you stack wood facing a prevailing wind the moisture will be blown threw it and then away from it, remember every species of wood is different and some take longer to dry than others.

 If you are storing firewood outside it is always good to put something under it so it’s up off the ground and not accumulating moisture, old shipping pallets work great they are generally free or cheap to buy but the idea is to have airflow under your stacked wood, so you can use anything that gets the job done like stones bricks, etc.